shssoichiro/oxipng/README.md

 Can save a few kilobytes if you don't need the metadata.

 More advanced options can be found by running `oxipng -h`.

-## Changes

-OxiPng attempts to maintain functionality of the original OxiPng as much as possible, although command line usage may have changed (OxiPng follows semantic versioning).

-As OxiPng is in alpha, there are still some features that are missing.
-All intended features will be implemented in OxiPng before it moves into beta.

 ## Contributing